 - In the chosen serving dishes, place a layer of cake pieces and then add a splash of liqueur (to taste) and allow to soak in (about 1 tablespoon liqueur per trifle).

 - Add 1 to 2 tablespoons of citrus curd and smooth over the moistened cake.

 - Top this with slices of fresh strawberry.

-- Next add a layer of jelly.
+- Next add a layer of jelly (2 to 3 tablespoons).

-- Decorate with a fresh strawberry and a grate of chocolate.
+- Decorate with a whole fresh strawberry and a grate of chocolate (optional).